 This course gives a practical introduction to the basis of recombinant DNA manipulation in the laboratory.
 Students learn the theory behind how DNA functions and how to experimentally test these functions in the laboratory setting.
 Basic and advanced techniques are covered in this course.

-Repeat Status: Not repeatable for credit Prerequisites: BIO 500 [Min Grade: C]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: BIO 500 [Min Grade: C]